Yaren Sözer: Central Coast Mariners

 Sözer signed for A-League Men side Central Coast Mariners in October 2021 as a backup goalkeeper to Mark Birighitti.
 He made his debut for the Mariners in a win over Wollongong Wolves on 1 December 2021 in the 2021 FFA Cup, coming on after 20 minutes when Birighitti was sent off.
 With Birighitti suspended, Sözer made his A-League Men debut in the following game against Macarthur, however, he was forced from the field in the first half due to injury.

+Sözer made a third competitive appearance for the Mariners against Sydney FC in the opening round of the 2022 Australia Cup in July 2022.
+The game went to a penalty shoot-out, which the Mariners lost despite Sözer saving Adam Le Fondre's attempt.

+Sözer was a member of the Mariners side that won the 2022–23 A-League Men Championship.
+He departed the club at the conclusion of the season.

 International

 Sozer played for the Australia under-20 side in a win over Myanmar at the 2016 AFF U-19 Youth Championship on 14 September 2016.

 Personal life

-Born in Australia, Sözer is of Turkish descent and holds a Turkish passport.
+Born in Melbourne, Victoria, Sözer is of Turkish descent and holds a Turkish passport.